-Using Chat Platform API, you can create a user along with their own access token, or issue an access token for an existing user.
+Through our Chat Platform API, an access token can be generated when creating a user.
+You can also issue an access token for an existing user.
 Once an access token is issued, a user is required to provide the access token in the

 sb.connect() method which is used for logging in.

 - Using the Chat API, create a Sendbird user account with the information submitted when a user signs up or in to your service.

 - Save the user ID along with the issued access token to your persistent storage which is securely managed.

 - When the user attempts to log in to a client app, load the user ID and access token from the storage, and then pass them to the